endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"hull threshold"`: a hull value that gets added or subtracted from the result of either the default equation or the threshold percentage equation, whichever is used.

-* Some ships have the ability to repair themselves after being disabled.
-This process occurs after some times has passed since the ship was disabled and can have energy and fuel costs.
+* Some ships can repair themselves after being disabled.
+This process occurs some time after the ship was disabled and can have energy and fuel costs.
 This process is not affected by a ship being overheated.

   * `"disabled recovery time"`: the number of frames after becoming disabled a ship must wait before it can recover on its own, if sufficient energy and fuel are available.